MohithChilakala/React-Native-Template/README.md

    - app.json
    - package-lock.json
    - package.json
-3. Write your components and run your app
+3. Write your components, screens and run your app with `npx expo start`